nanvel/blog/pages/books.md

 - 101 jobs you can do anywhere in the world by Sonya Duck
 - Phuket 25 secrets by Antonio Araujo
 - Getting Things Done (2015 edition) by David Allen
+- Learning Python Design Patterns by Gennadiy Zlobin

 ## In progress

-- Learning Python Design Patterns by Gennadiy Zlobin
 - The book of Satoshi: The collected writings of bitcoin creator Satoshi Nakamoto by Phil Champagne
 - Learn Thai by Thanapol (Lamduan) Chadchaidee and Sam Sackett
+- Persuadable: How Great Leaders Change Their Minds to Change the World by Al Pittampalli

 ## Archive